schigh/fony/README.md

 Use `docker-compose` to run the `fony` command.
 Be sure to set the `GOBIN` environment variable to `/go/bin`.
 See the `docker-compose.yml` file in this repository for an example.

+## Things that need done
+- All the tests

 ## Known bugs
 Headers are not parsing properly at the moment